GurpartapSS/HandSignRecognition_CNN/ReadMe.md

 The notebook "Test Models" aims at testing the models using OpenCV and can be used readily if the models are saved in the same folder.

+Had to augment data and into training and test sets since running model on TPU doesn't support fit_generate by keras yet.